vectara/vectara-docs/www/docs/common-use-cases/recommendation-systems/overview.md

 At times, it can be useful to further refine the recommendations.
 For example:
 - Only suggest based on similar document titles
 - Only suggest results that share the same language
-- Only suggest results that was created by a particular user
+- Only suggest results that were created by a particular user

 In these cases, it can be useful to use <Config v="names.product"/>'s [filter expressions](/docs/common-use-cases/filtering-by-metadata/filter-overview).